TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 {{% tts %}} an enterprise-grade LoRaWAN Network Server that contains services and tools to securely install and manage millions of LoRaWAN devices in production.

-This guide walks a user with no experience in this space by introducing some basic concepts and then setting up your first LoRaWAN network.
+This guide first introduces basic LoRaWAN concepts and then proceeds to briefly describe {{% tts %}}.

 If you are already familiar with LoRaWAN, you can skip ahead and [setup your first LoRaWAN network]({{< relref "setup-first-network" >}}).